antman1p/red_refresh/README.md

   * ~Set it as Active on the table~
 * ~When "deactivate" button is clicked, stop the refresh timer coresponding to the selected table item~
 * ~Test~
+* ~Maintain state persistence when extension pop-up is closed~
+* Fix Problem with table row state change delay
 * Utilize disableActivateButton() function
-* Maintain state persistence when extension pop-up is closed